erew123/alltalk_tts/.github/ISSUE_TEMPLATE/bug-report-support-request.md

 ---
 🔴 If you have installed AllTalk in a custom Python environment, I will only be able to provide limited assistance/support.
 AllTalk draws on a variety of scripts and libraries that are not written or managed by myself, and they may fail, error or give strange results in custom built python environments.

-🔴 Please generate a diagnostics report and upload the "diagnostics.log".
+🔴 Please generate a diagnostics report and upload the "diagnostics.log" as this helps me understand your configuration.

 https://github.com/erew123/alltalk_tts/tree/main?#-how-to-make-a-diagnostics-report-file